We are a group of journalists who work in the production of social communication projects.

 We want to involve entities, associations and individuals in the project, either through proposals, collaborations or the funding of specific projects.
 We believe that journalism requires the participation of the rest of society.
 We always maintain independence in our journalistic and ethical criteria.
 We thoroughly investigate our topics, creating tools for critical reflection and analysis

-She is journalist.
-She worked as a freelance in Sarajevo (Bosnia) from 1997 to 1999.
+Ana started her carreer as a journalist in Sarajevo (Bosnia) from 1997 to 1999.
 She covered the postwar in Bosnia, the war in Kosovo and other prominent events of the former Yugoslav republics.
-In 2000 he joined World news section staff of Avui newspaper.
+In 2000 she joined World news section staff of Avui newspaper.
 She covered for Avui the fall of Slobodan Milosevic, the Iraq war, the independence of Kosovo or the massive opposition demonstrations in Iran after the presidential elections of June 2009, among other events.
 She was also chief sub editor of World News department for several years.
 On October 2010, she began a new career as a freelance journalist.
-Currently she works as Middle East correspondent for El Periodico de Catalunya.
+From 2011 to her death, she was Middle East correspondent for El Periodico de Catalunya.
+Her work has been recognised with Julio Anguita Parrado Prize in its edition 2020 and she was finalist as well in Cirilo Rodriguez Prize 2019.

 Oriol Andrés Gallart